2021 Tax Seminar Goes Virtual

-BATON ROUGE – Registration is open now for the 2020 LSU Tax Seminar to be held Jan.
-9-10, at the Business Education Complex on the LSU campus.
+BATON ROUGE – Registration is open now for the 2021 LSU Tax Seminar to be remotely held Jan.
+6, 2021, via Zoom.
 This seminar is sponsored by the Department of Accounting in the E. J. Ourso College of Business.

-The two-day event is designed for tax practitioners, lawyers, accountants, auditors and enrolled agents.
-Each day is worth eight CPE hours or 16 hours for both days.
-We have applied for the seminar to be approved for 13.7 CLE tax specialization hours for both days.
+The one-day event is designed for tax practitioners, lawyers, accountants, auditors and enrolled agents.
+Each day is worth eight CPE hours.

-Registration closes January 3, 2020, unless event capacity is reached before that time.
-The registration fee is $100 per day ($200 for both days) and can be paid online by credit card or by mailing a check.
+Registration closes January 4, 2021 or until capacity is reached.
+The registration fee is $100 and can be paid online by credit card or by mailing a check.
 To pay online, visit the seminar page.
 To pay by check, make it payable to the LSU Department of Accounting and mail to:

 LSU Department of Accounting